Claim your freebie!

 There is nothing better than being able to crack open the bubbly and enjoy it, knowing that your Christmas dinner is well prepared and will cause minimum hassle on the day itself.

 What to eat?

 Why spend money on things to you know will go to waste?
-Go against tradition—if nobody really likes Christmas pudding or mince pies, then think about cutting them out altogether.
+Go against tradition—if nobody really likes Christmas pudding or mince pies, then don't buy them!

 Have a look at this brilliant, easy to follow list of ingredients for a Christmas Dinner.